António Horta-Osório: Credit Suisse

 In December 2020, Credit Suisse announced that, from April 2021, Horta-Osório would succeed Urs Rohner as its chairman.
 Rohner described himself as "extremely happy" with the appointment.
 Horta-Osório is the first non-Swiss chairman in the bank's history.
 It was reported that he would move to Switzerland to take up the role, which he began by purchasing Credit Suisse stock worth $1.2 million as a sign of confidence in the group.
 He resigned in January 2022 after an internal investigation into his breach of Covid rules in the UK and Switzerland, and was succeeded by Axel Lehmann.

+BIAL and other positions

+Currently, Horta-Osório is Chairman of the Board of Directors of the pharmaceutical company BIAL; Non-Executive Director of the Champalimaud Foundation, Stichting/Enable INPAR, José de Mello Capital, SA, and Teya Holding; and Senior Advisor to Mediobanca, Cerberus Capital Management, and Precision Capital.